Schema Markup Guide: SEO and AI Search in 2026 | The Discoverability Company

 Review and AggregateRating: Displays star ratings in search results.
 Can be nested inside Product, LocalBusiness, or Organization schema.

 Person: For individuals who want to establish entity recognition.
 Includes name, job title, education, awards, and social profiles.
-This is critical for anyone managing their personal online reputation.
-When AI systems encounter Person schema with rich attributes, they can confidently identify and describe that individual.
+This is important for anyone managing their personal online reputation.
+When AI systems encounter Person schema with rich attributes, they can identify and describe that individual.

 <script type="application/ld+json">